Get help now Make a donation

 Risk assessment

-When you're in hospital, this is when a member of your care team considers the risks and benefits to you of doing or having something.
-For example, the risks and benefits of going on leave.
+A member of your care team in hospital can use a risk assessment to consider the risks and benefits to you of doing or having something.
+For example, the risks and benefits of leaving the hospital for a short time.

 S